Skip to main content

 4. Regular Performance Reviews

-Performance reviews are important for employee relations because they provide a formal platform for feedback (something employees crave).
+Performance appraisals are important for employee relations because they provide a formal platform for feedback (something employees crave).

 Conducting regular employee performance reviews helps identify areas for improvement and recognize achievements.